because of God's love

 by Gini Crawford, MSW

-Biblical faith has you depending on what is true.
-What if I believed I could fly so I wanted to jump off high buildings.
+Our path in life hinges on the beliefs we embrace.
+What if I embraced the belief that I could fly, so I wanted to jump off high buildings.
 You would have every reason to think of me as crazy, because my belief is in something false.
-When you have faith in something you are saying, "This is my reality that affects my life."
-So it is smart to have faith in something that is true such as God and His Word, or it may kill you.
-(John 8:31-32, 17:17).
+When you have faith in something, you are saying, "This is my reality that affects my life."
+It is therefore wise to anchor your faith in God's truths, found in His Word.
+If you don't, deception, pretend hope, and spiritual death will color your life (John 8:31-32, 17:17).

 Biblical faith is so much more than a word.
 I have heard people say, "just have faith".
 It seems like to me they are making faith a magical word that they expect will give them an assured result.
-What comes to my mind here is, when I was a child I would say, abracadabra, and expect the word to produce something magical.
+What comes to my mind here is, when I was a child I would say, "abracadabra," and expect the word to produce something magical.
 As you can guess, I pretended.
-Believe me, it is God who your faith should be in, not a word.
+Believe me, it is God who your faith should be in, not in a word (Hebrews 11:6).

 The righteous should live by faith.
 The righteous are those who have put their faith in Jesus, so of course we should be living out our faith in Him.
 As a Christian if you aren't living by faith you are not pleasing God.
 (Habakkuk 2:4; Galatians 3:11; Hebrews 10:38).